FaultierSP/zugferd_rust/README.md

     .set_buyers_order_specified_document("OD-2024-001")
     .set_invoice_currency_code(CurrencyCode::Euro);
 ~~~
 You can always check if the provided data enough for the specified level.
-(At this stage only "minimum" is supported.)
+(At this stage only "minimum", "basic wl" and "basic" are supported.)
 ~~~rs
 match invoice_builder.all_fields_are_set(SpecificationLevel::Minimum) {
     Ok(_) => {